tropicoo/hikvision-camera-bot/README.md

         digit suffix**: `cam_1`, `cam_2`, `cam_<digit>` with any description.

     5. Write authentication credentials in `user` and `password` keys for every camera
+    6. Choose authentication type from `basic`, `digest` or `digest_cached`.
+Default is `digest_cached`.
+       Check your camera security settings before choosing/changing one.
-    6. Same for `host`, which should include protocol e.g., `http://192.168.1.1`
+    7. Write `host`, which should include protocol e.g., `http://192.168.1.1`
-    7. In the `alert` section you can enable sending pictures on alert (Motion, Line Crossing and Intrusion (Field) Detection).
+    8. In the `alert` section you can enable sending pictures on alert (Motion, Line Crossing and Intrusion (Field) Detection).
 Configure the `delay` setting in seconds between pushing alert pictures.
 To send resized picture change `fullpic` to `false`